 The most popular and used social networks in China are WeChat and Weibo.
 Therefore you can promote your seafood business through these two platforms which can push your business reputation online to a new high level if the methods are appropriate.

 It’s also very convenient for brands to communicate with their target.
-The platform is known for its communication services in which users can send messages, share images and videos, voice call and video call other users on a closed network.
-Having an account on WeChat enables you to promote your brand via mobile or tablet.
+The platform is known for its communication services in which users can send messages, share images and videos, voice call, and video call other users on a closed network.
+Having an official account on WeChat enables you to promote your brand via mobile or tablet.

 The social microblogging network has also attracted more than 130,000 companies.
-It’s very important for spirits brands to create their own Weibo Official Account, and get their account verified.
+It’s very important for brands to create their own Weibo Official Account, and get their account verified.
 If your account is signed as verified, you will have more followers because it’s legitimacy proof for Chinese users who know that the Weibo process to have a verified account is complicated and long but ensure the legitimacy of a brand.

 More than 56% of Weibo users follow at least one brand on Weibo.
 In addition, on Weibo, you don’t need to be connected first to follow a brand.